mknycha/notebookbackup/public/kubernetes.md

  - NodePort - exposes the app outside of the cluster (on top of the above)

 ## Deployment:
-- Feature-rich abstraction for managing replication controllers.
+- Feature-rich abstraction for managing replica sets (replication controllers?).
 Allows for simple updates and rollbacks.

 ## Example files:
 - Create a pod: